Oink70/Bootstrap/README.md

  - Whatever else springs to mind

 ## Changes:
+ - 2021-06-07; Check if the chain is completely synchronized and wait for full synchronization if needed.
  - 2021-06-07; Fixed shutdown check on specific daemon.
  - 2021-06-05; Implemented a check on shutdown of the specific daemon.
  - 2021-06-05; Implemented dependencies check